×

 - null

-, values can be all of the above listed types, plus any other valid JavaScript expression, including:
+, values can be all of the above listed types, plus any other valid JavaScript expression, including:- a function

 - a date